IcedFrisby/IcedFrisby/API.md

 ### waits(ms)

-Sets a period of time in milliseconds to wait after `toss()` before the request is sent
+Sets a period of time in milliseconds to wait after `toss()` before the request is sent.
+This can allow time for server-side processing between chained requests.

 ```javascript
 const myUser = {name: 'Jane Doe'}